-The University of Michigan Pediatric Residence Program is committed to providing an excellent educational experience to our residents.
-Conferences are held in the morning and over lunch on weekdays, and food is provided during each session.
+The University of Michigan Pediatric Residency Program is committed to providing an excellent educational experience to our residents.

 Our conference curriculum is created specifically to provide a strong educational foundation for our residents.
-In fact, we’ve found a direct correlation between Pediatric Board scores and our conference attendance!
 Conferences also provide a nice break from clinical duties, time to connect with co-residents, and the opportunity to get to know some of the pediatric faculty.

 Weekly Grand Rounds presentations offer in-depth, state-of-the-art reviews of pertinent and contemporary pediatric topics.
 Presenters include departmental faculty as well as visiting professors and guest speakers from other institutions.
 These are exciting conferences that help residents stay up-to-date on active issues in the field.